Gaston County Schools Facts and Figures

 Career and Technical Education (CTE) programs are offered at all high schools and middle schools.
 These outstanding programs prepare students for success in college and the workforce.
 Through CTE, our students gain knowledge, skills, hands-on experience, and credentials – all of this gives them an advantage when going on to college and/or embarking on a career path.

-For the 2019-2020 academic year, Gaston County Schools leads the state in the number of CTE credentials earned by students and the percentage of students earning more than one credential in a particular CTE area.
+For the 2020-2021 academic year, Gaston County Schools leads the state in the number of CTE pathway credentials earned by students.

-▪ 14,986 – the number of CTE credentials earned by students (highest number in the state)▪ 219 – the percentage of students earning more than one credential in a particular career area (highest percentage in the state)
+▪ 6,065 – the number of CTE credentials earned by students (highest number in the state)■ School Safety

 Outstanding school safety record for Gaston County Schools – Of the ten largest school districts in the state, we once again have the lowest school crime rate.▪ Lower incidents of crime than the state average▪ Gaston County Schools average – 1.530 incidents of crime per 1,000 students for 2019-2020▪ State average – 4.69 incidents of crime per 1,000 students for 2019-2020▪ Gaston's school crime rate has been significantly lower than the state rate for the past 11 years.▪ School resource officers serve all schools.▪ Schools are equipped with camera, visitor check-in, and buzz-in entry systems to enhance safety.■ Students receiving Special Services